 The bottom line

 I don’t think grains are bad.
 In fact, even though I’ve started a grain-free diet, I still bake with whole-wheat flour, white-whole wheat flour, and make rice, oats and more for my family on a regular basis.
 But as for me, I’m enjoying many new grain-free recipes including a long list of grain free breads.
-I’ll list out a few below, and look out for Part II where I share the changes that I’ve experienced by adopting a grain-free diet.
-And if you want to read more on grains, I recommend reading Wheat Belly or The Autoimmune Fix by Tom O’Bryan.
+In all honesty, I feel better without eating grains.
+If you want to read more on grains, I recommend reading Wheat Belly or The Autoimmune Fix by Tom O’Bryan.